Copper mining in Chile: Large-scale mining era

 Modern large-scale copper mining in Chile emerged though technological transfer and capital investment from the United States in three mines: El Teniente (1904), Chuquicamata (1912), and Potrerillos (1920).
 The Guggenheims that owned El Teniente sold 95% of the shares of this mine to Kennecot Copper in 1915, and then in 1923 sold 51% of their share in Chuquicamata to Anaconda Copper.
 With the onset of the Great Depression in 1929 copper prices plummeted and unemployment among miners in Chile became rife.
 An earthquake and tsunami in 1922 destroyed much mining and metallurgical infrastructure in the provinces of Coquimbo and Atacama but spared the emergent Chuquicamata and El Teniente mines which lay to far north, respectively south, of the epicenter.

 After the United States entered the Second World War in 1941 a cap was imposed on copper prices, impacting mining and generating large revenue losses for Chile.
 During the Korean War (1950–1953) copper mining in Chile was again affected by price caps imposed by the United States.
 The Chilean state overhauled its relationship to foreign large-scale copper mining with its Ley de Nuevo Trato law of 1955.
 This new law sought to reward investments in copper mining by offering decreasing taxes if production increased.
 Despite this overhaul, new mining taxes were added in 1961.

 On June 19, 1945, The Smoke Tragedy left 355 workers dead in the underground copper mine of El Teniente.

 The existing institutions supporting small-scale mining —Empresa Nacional de Fundiciones and Caja de Crédito Minero— were reorganized in 1960 into the new state-owned company ENAMI.
-This new company came to own to two custom smelters, Paipote which it inherited and Ventanas which it inaugurated in 1964.
+This new company came to own two custom smelters, Paipote which it inherited and Ventanas which it inaugurated in 1964.

 In 1969 Chile negotiated for the state-owned company Codelco the purchase of a 51% stake of each of the subsidiary companies of Anaconda Copper operating in the mines Chuquicamata and El Salvador.
 In the same negotiation Chile was promised the purchase of the remaining 49% of the stakes in December 1972.

 International investments in copper mining concentrated in Chile in the 1980s and 1990s, as copper mining in other countries faced problems like political instability (Peru), increased environmental requirements (developed countries) and overall disinterest in foreign investment in a nationalized mining industry (Zaire, Zambia).
 After Mitsubishi Corporation's 1985 investment in Minera Escondida investments of Japanese capital became common in Chilean copper mining.

-In March 1991 Escondida –which was to become the world's most productive copper mine– is officially inaugurated.
+In March 1991 Escondida –which was to become the world's most productive copper mine– was officially inaugurated.

 Chilean underground copper miners in 2007.